smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Nan Lin.md

 # Nan Lin Progress Report RIF4.0
 Principal Work Area: **Java Middleware**
 ### 2015
+#### July
+Convert the prototype code developed last month into ICD10ClaMLTaxonomyProvider class in rifServices.taxonomyServices package, which implements RIF HealthCodeProviderInterface.
+This class provides an interpretation of ICD 10 code service and then save results into an internal HashMap container.
+As a result:
+- The tree structure of the ICD 10 code is exposed: the class can return the parent and immediate children of a health code.
+- Use the label of health code as the key, the HashMap container can quickly return the corresponding taxonomy term when users provide an ICD 10 code label.
+- It provides a utility method that can transform a taxonomy term into the corresponding health code.
+- Any services that are interested in ICD 10 code can access the HashMap container.

+A well formatted example ClaML file containing the sample ICD 10 code from sahsuland_cancer becomes part of RIF resource files.

+Unit tests of the class.
+Only focus on five important methods: getTopLevelCodes(), getHealthCodes(), getHealthCode(), getParentHealthCode(), and getImmediateSubterms().
+Test cases are made up of the following:
+- Normal situations: an ICD 10 code in the example file, whose position may be top, middle, or bottom.
+- Abnormal situations: an ICD 10 code excluded in the example file; not an ICD 10 code; special term “null”.

+Add the necessary content in the constructor section of HealthOutcomeManager class in order to add ICD10ClaMLTaxonomyProvider into the healthCodeProviders list.

+##### To do:
+Wrap ICD10ClaMLTaxonomyProvider into Jersey, expose the service as a RESTful web service.

 #### June
 RIF development team decides not to distribute the whole set of ICD 10 code in case violating the WHO copyright accidentally.
 Instead, only a sample set of ICD 10 code, which is used in the table “sahsuland_cancer” (around one percent of the whole), will be provided in order to demonstrate RIF features.
 The format of such a sample file (the target) should be XML as its details can be easily understood and parsed by third parties.